McGill-MMA-EnterpriseAnalytics/DataCo_Supply_Chain/README.md

 <li><b>Algorithms Considered:</b> Logistic Regression, Random Forest, Gradient Boosting.</li></ul>

 <h3>3.
 Fraud Order Traits Clustering</h3>
 <p>Beyond detection, understanding common traits among fraudulent orders can help in developing more effective prevention strategies.
 This model clusters fraudulent orders to uncover these traits.
+While fraudsters constantly evolve their strategies to bypass detection mechanisms, the model can adapt to new patterns by updating the model with new data.
 </p>
 <ul>
 <li><b>Features Used:</b> Attributes of orders flagged as fraudulent.</li>